getodk/docs/docs/getting-started.rst

 3. Analyze with ease by downloading your data as a CSV or linking ODK to Excel, Power BI, Python, or R to create live-updating dashboards.

-From research scientists to M&E professionals, millions of people like you use ODK to collect their important data.
+From research scientists to field teams to M&E professionals, millions of people just like you use ODK to collect their important data.
 Here's how to get started.

 .. _getting-started-get-central:

 Get a Central server
 --------------------

 The fastest and easiest way to get a Central server is by using `ODK Cloud <https://getodk.org/#odk-cloud>`_.
-Cloud is official managed hosting of Central on ODK's fast, reliable, and secure infrastructure.
-Pricing starts at $169 USD/month.
+ODK Cloud is official managed hosting service of Central on ODK's fast, reliable, and secure infrastructure.

-If you are technical, you can also install ODK on your own infrastructure for free.
+If you are technical, you can also install Central on your own infrastructure for free.
 Get started with our :ref:`self-hosting Central <self-hosting>` guide.

 You can find details on the many ways to install Central and the various trade-offs in :doc:`Installing Central <central-install>`.